MarioUlakaevich/Tkinter/README.md

-# financeApp
+# Tkinter practice

-A little Budget desktop App on Python with a TKinter Library
+A little desktop Apps on Python with a TKinter Library